omarbelkady/Programming-Basics/README.md

 ### Derived Data Types:
     When you define class.
 You use these tools: Pointers, Arrays, Structures, Classes, Union, Enumeration, etc.
 ### Data Types
-    int a = 5; //this is an Integer it has no decimal float b= 1.2345 // this is called a Float it has a fractional portional char c= 'c' //this is a Character data type it is denoted in single quotes string d= "Hello" //this is a String or an array of characters bool e= true //this is a boolean it can have 2 values either True or False.
+    char c= 'c' //this is a Character data type it is denoted in single quotes.
+It takes 1 byte in memory int a = 5; //this is an Integer it has no decimal.
+It takes 4 bytes in memory. float b= 1.234567 // this is called a Float it has a fractional portion and can have up to 7 sig figs past the decimal.
+It takes up, 4 bytes in memory. double d= 18.494483923923 //This is a Double it has a fractional portion and is more precise than a float.
+    It can have up 15 decimal places in precision.
+It takes up 8 bytes in memory

+    string d= "Hello" //this is a String or an array of characters it is denoted in double quotes.
+It takes up 2 bytes in memory bool e= true //this is a boolean it can have 2 values either True or False.
 1 meaning True and False meaning 0.
+It takes up
     	#include<iostream>
 	using namespace std;
 	main()